About Our School

 The Rising Moon Name and Logo

-Balance in Motion
+Balance in motion

-Connection to Tradition and Nature
+Connection to tradition and community

 The Legend of the Koi Fish